FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 10.rst

 .. image:: ../img/Advanced-Workshop/Lesson010.png

-4. Start at the beginning of the channel on the right bank looking dowstream.
+4. Start at the beginning of the channel on the right bank looking downstream.
    Click the left mouse button to create a line that runs along the right bank.
    Click the right mouse button to close the polyline and fill the attributes.

-5. The channel runs from east to west so the right bank looking dowstream is on the north side.
+5. The channel runs from east to west so the right bank looking downstream is on the north side.

 .. image:: ../img/Advanced-Workshop/Mod10_003.gif